Create & Manage Fire/Safety Inspections

 Prev Next

-Inspections can be added to properties already in the Fire/Safety system.
-This means a Fire/Safety record for that property already exists.
+Inspections can be added to properties already in the Fire and Safety system.
+This means a fire and safety record for that property already exists.
 Another inspection record can also be added to a property that has an earlier inspection.
 The only change is how the inspection record is created.
 This guide assumes the inspection is for a future date.
 It also assumes the inspection will be managed using the scheduling system.

 Add a Fire/Safety Inspection